 Gratitude .
-I am grateful for all I have and the opportunity I have to share what I love.
-I received my yoga passion and education thru several inspiring teachers.
-Allie Dienger, Lisa Ferrazano, Alexandria Crow and Michael Ward.
-My Yoga teacher training began at Perennial Yoga in Fitchburg with the my education being led by Megan Grace, Keith Borden and many other specialists adding to the expanding of my knowledge. .
+I am grateful for the opportunity to share what I am passionate about with my community.
+I was inspired to expand my yoga knowledge by my dear friend and mentor Allison Dienger.
+I received my initial 200 hour Registered Yoga teacher training at Perennial Yoga in Fitchburg with the my education being led by Megan Grace, Keith Borden and many other gracious teachers..
+Since the beginning of this journey I have been mentored by Jamie Healey in the art of Yoga Nidra, Jessica Noche in Children's Yoga and many other online and live courses that expand my base knowledge of yoga.
 To this day I am still learning more about yoga and how to use it in my life.

 I grew up in Alaska and was an avid hiker, horseback rider, mountain biker, runner, and fitness instructor long before I tried yoga.
 When I was 34 and teaching classes at a gym in Houston, a new yoga class was introduced right after my step aerobics class.
 I fell in love with the stretched-out, blissed-out experience it offered and quickly decided to enroll in YogaFit teacher training.
 From YogaFit, I learned that yoga can bring joy to everybody regardless of age or physical ability – and that developing awareness and responsiveness to one’s own body is key to an effective, safe practice.
 I try to promote a gentle, self-loving experience for members of my classes at Kingfisher Yoga.
 I also enjoy sharing positive elements of yoga philosophy applicable to practice both on the mat and in daily life.
 I am very grateful to be a part of Kingfisher’s beautiful and welcoming yoga community!